What teams need

-So far the process has been fun and rewarding because of the team that’s assembled to get this baby off the ground.
+So far, the process has been fun and rewarding because of the team that’s assembled to get this baby off the ground.
 Even though we’ve not yet pressed “go,” everyone has filled roles and worked diligently to give us the best start possible.

 Teams are fascinating to me.

-I’ve been a part of many teams through the years, both in sports and in business.
+I’ve been a member of many teams through the years, both in sports and in business.
 I don’t claim to be an expert in startup-team-building (yet), but I’ve learned a few things while leading teams in successful product launches, marketing campaigns and even a National Championship.
 Of course, I’ve also been the lead on ventures that failed too.
 Looking back now, those experiences provided the most education.

 1. Everyone needs a wingman

 Successful teams from every arena have an experienced veteran who brings out the best in his/her teammates.
 Like Goose to Maverick, Sam to Frodo, Bean to Ender or Chewy to Solo, wingmen(or wingwomen) stand in the gap and always have your back.
 They’re smart, skilled and above all, loyal.
 They’re able to transfer confidence to the team and to you when it’s needed most.

 2. Create a “have fun and win” atmosphere

 Atmosphere is an invisible force that lifts or crushes a team.
 In my experience, it’s always better to keep it “serious-fun”.
 This means we take our work seriously, but not ourselves.
 This promotes personal responsibility and having fun.
 If the atmosphere is right, a team will achieve peak performance.